C Corp vs S Corp: Choosing the Right Structure for Your Business

 Key Considerations

 Ownership constraints differ between the two structures.
-While C Corps accommodate an unlimited number of shareholders and multiple stock classes, S Corps restrict ownership to 100 shareholders, all of whom must be U.S. citizens or residents, and limit to one stock class.
+While C Corps accommodates an unlimited number of shareholders and multiple stock classes, S Corps restrict ownership to 100 shareholders, all of whom must be U.S. citizens or residents, and limited to one stock class.

 Operational goals and plans for raising capital hold significance.
 Entrepreneurs seeking to attract venture capital or issue various stock classes might prefer a C Corp, while those prioritizing tax savings and simpler recordkeeping often choose an S Corp.